OctopusDeploy/docs/docs/api-and-integration/metadata/github.md

 ## Settings

-The GitHub extension only requires 1 configuration value, the base Url.
-The value defaults to https://github.org.
+The GitHub extension only requires the base Url configuration value, which defaults to https://github.org.

 This is required when resolving issue references that cross repo boundaries.
-For example you might have a commit message with the following in it
+For example, you might have a commit message with the following content:

 ```
 Fix bug with X